citp/privacy-policy-historical/x/xa/xar/xara.com.md

-> *The following text is extracted and transformed from the xara.com privacy policy that was archived on 2012-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120624093303id_/http%3A//www.xara.com/us/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the xara.com privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230210511id_/http%3A//www.xara.com/us/privacy) for the most accurate reproduction.*

-# Xara Privacy Policy
+# Privacy & Cookie Statement

-Privacy Statement
+Privacy & Cookie Statement

 XARA has created this privacy statement in order to **demonstrate the company's firm commitment to privacy**.
-The following discloses the information gathering and dissemination practices for the Xara web site [www.xara.com](http://www.xara.com/), [www.xaraonline.com](http://www.xaraonline.com/), the BuyFonts web site [www.buyfonts.com](http://www.buyfonts.com/) and the XaraClub web sites [www.club.xara.com](http://www.club.xara.com/) and [secure.commerce.xara.com](https://secure.commerce.xara.com/), and the Xara Online purchase site secure.xaraonline.com.
+The following discloses the information gathering and dissemination practices for the Xara web site [www.xara.com](http://www.xara.com/) and the Xara Online purchase site secure.xaraonline.com.

 **Xara Group Ltd is 100% owned by Magix AG and references to Xara in this document should be taken to mean both Xara and Magix**.